Khuzestan province: Iran–Iraq war

-However, by 1982, Iranian forces managed to push Iraqi forces out of Iran.
-The Battle of Khorramshahr (one of Khuzestan's largest cities and the most important Iranian port prior to the war) was a turning point in the war, and is officially celebrated every year in Iran.

-The city of Khorramshahr was almost completely destroyed as a result of the scorched earth policy ordered by Iraq's leader, Saddam Hussein.
-However, Iranian forces were able to prevent the Iraqis from attempting to spread the execution of this policy to other major urban centres.
+The Battle for Khorramshahr in May 1982 proved to be a turning point in the war and is officially commemorated every year in Iran.
+The city, which prior to the war had been Iran's most important port, was almost completely destroyed as a result of the scorched earth policy ordered by Saddam Hussein.
+Iranian forces were able to prevent the Iraqis from attempting to spread the execution of this directive to other major urban centres.